 The compensation committee, which is comprised entirely of independent directors, reviews the compensation packages for our named executive officers, including an analysis of all elements of compensation separately and in the aggregate.
-In determining the appropriate compensation levels for our chief executive officer, the compensation committee meets outside the presence of all our executive officers.
+In determining the appropriate compensation levels for our chief executive officer, the compensation committee meets outside the presence of all our executive officers with the exception of the senior vice president, human resources.
 With respect to the compensation levels of all other named executive officers, the compensation committee meets outside the presence of all executive officers except our chief executive officer.
 Our chief executive officer annually reviews each of the other named executive officers' performances with the compensation committee.

-With the input of our human resources department and compensation consultant, the chief executive officer makes recommendations to the compensation committee regarding base salary levels, target incentive awards and actual payouts, performance goals for incentive compensation and equity awards for named executive officers, other than Mr. Angle.
-In conjunction with the annual performance review of each named executive officer in January of each year, the compensation committee carefully considers the recommendations of the chief executive officer when setting base salary, bonus payments under the prior year's incentive compensation plan, target amounts and performance goals for the current year's incentive compensation plan, and any other special adjustments or bonuses.
+With the input of our human resources department and independent compensation consultant, the chief executive officer makes recommendations to the compensation committee regarding base salary levels, target incentive awards and actual payouts, performance goals for incentive compensation and equity awards for named executive officers, other than himself.
+In conjunction with the annual performance review of each named executive officer in February of each year, the compensation committee carefully considers the recommendations of the chief executive officer when setting base salary, bonus payments under the prior year's incentive compensation plan, target amounts and performance goals for the current year's incentive compensation plan, and any other special adjustments or bonuses.
 In addition, the compensation committee similarly determines equity incentive awards, if any, for each named executive officer.

-Moreover, the compensation committee considered the advisory proposal approving named executive officer compensation that was completed for our 2011 annual meeting of stockholders.
-Of stockholder votes received, an overwhelming majority - ninety-seven percent - of our stockholders voted to approve our "say on pay" proposal.
+Moreover, the compensation committee considered the advisory proposal approving named executive officer compensation that was completed for our 2012 annual meeting of stockholders.
+Of stockholder votes received, an overwhelming majority - ninety-three percent - of our stockholders voted to approve our "say on pay" proposal.
 Votes regarding the non-binding, advisory proposal approving compensation of our named executive officers were as follows:

-For 17,608,355 96.89%
+For 17,851,593 92.64%

-Against 353,004 1.94%
+Against 1,371,142 7.12%

-Abstain 212,693 1.17%
+Abstain 45,606 0.24%